RandyMj/Hubble-Landing-Page/README.md

 # Description:
 Layout of Huddle simple landing page.
 This project is proposed by Platzi who took it from Frontendmentor.
+This landing page is optimized for 375px mobile devices en 1440px desktop devices.

 Below is the Readme.md of Platzi repository.